 Residual hearing should be optimized through early amplification, provisions of favorable acoustic environment and appropriate training.
 Effective comprehensive habilitation programs will be able to enhance these children’s auditory awareness and speech discrimination ability, foster the development of speech and language, and facilitate their intellectual and social development.

-The language development of children is almost always being affected by their HI to different degrees.
-Therefore, these children need to receive training on their speech, language and communication.
-The earlier the commencement of training, the better will be the outcome.
-However, the ultimate progress will also depend on other factors including the degree of hearing impairment, how long it took for hearing aids or cochlear implants to be effectively fitted, the learning abilities of the child, motivation of the parents, and so on.
+Children with HI generally are required to receive training in their language and communication due to the impacted development of their verbal language.
+The earlier the commencement of training, the better the outcome will be.
+However, the ultimate progress will also depend on other factors, including the degree of hearing impairment, how long it has taken for hearing aids or cochlear implants to be effectively fitted, the learning abilities of the child, motivation of the parents, and so on.

 Some children with HI may not attain a satisfactory level of verbal language development even though they have been fitted with hearing aids or cochlear implant.
-Therefore, in these cases, the therapists might need to consider other modes of communication besides the verbal one.
+Therefore, in these cases, the therapists might need to consider other modes of non-communication.
 In Hong Kong, most of the aural rehabilitation programs use total communication as the basic concept.
 Recently, the concept of sign-oral language bilingualism has also been put into the rehabilitation programs.
 Auditory-verbal therapy and the cued-speech method are also widely used in western countries.
 Below are some descriptions of the aforesaid rehabilitation methods:

 Developing a fluent first language at an early age will facilitate the child’s development of cognition and written language.
 When reading, children need to use existing knowledge and a "top down" approach to understand the content.
 At the same time, children may need to use the "bottom up" approach through reading of words and sentences to understand the article and learn new concepts.
 In addition, we can enhance children's reading motivation through interesting learning activities, reading different kinds of books, and use of multi-sensory methods to help word learning, promote grammar learning and enrich their background knowledge.

-Treatment of the underlying cause is possible in some conditions (e.g. earwax removal, antibiotics for otitis media, grommet insertion for middle ear effusion).
-Genetic counselling or related medical treatment can be provided for genetic and syndromal conditions.
+Treatment of the underlying cause of hearing loss is possible in some conditions (e.g. earwax removal, antibiotics for otitis media, grommet insertion for middle ear effusion).
+Besides, genetic counselling or related medical treatment can be provided for genetic and syndromal conditions.

-With overwhelming research evidence demonstrating the benefit of early aid fitting on language development, children with HI should be fitted with hearing aids as early as possible.
-Binaural use of hearing aid is encouraged for more effective receiving of sound signals and sound localization.
+With overwhelming research evidence demonstrating the benefit of early amplification on language development, children with HI should be fitted with hearing aids as early as possible.
+Binaural use of hearing aid is recommended for more effective reception of auditory signals and for better localization of sounds.
 However, even with advanced hearing aids, hearing cannot be fully restored.
-Children must receive appropriate auditory training in order to enhance the hearing and language development.
-In noisy environments, wireless frequency modulation (FM) systems or other assistive listening devices may be used together with hearing aids to reduce the impact of noise.
+Children must receive appropriate auditory training in order to facilitate speech and language development.
+In noisy environments, digital wireless transmission systems and other assistive listening devices may be used together with hearing aids to reduce the impact of noise.

 For children with severe to profound hearing loss who show limited or no benefit from hearing aids, cochlear implantation (CI) may be considered.
-A cochlear implant is an electronic device that is implanted surgically, allowing the recipient to receive auditory information by electrical stimulation of the cochlear portion of the ear.
-Another audiological intervention, auditory brainstem implant (ABI), is used to treat total deafness in both ears which cannot be improved by hearing aids or cochlear implants.
-The external receivers of CI and ABI are similar, but in ABI the internal device is connected to the brainstem and directly stimulates the cochlear nucleus.
-Both CI and ABI require intensive auditory, speech and language rehabilitation and training after implantation.
+A cochlear implant is a surgically implanted electronic device that allows the recipient to receive auditory information by electrical stimulation of the cochlear.
+Another audiological intervention would be auditory brainstem implant (ABI), which is used to treat total deafness in both ears that cannot be improved by hearing aids or cochlear implants.
+The external receivers of CI and ABI are similar, but in ABI, the internal device is connected to the brainstem and directly stimulates the cochlear nucleus.
+Both CI and ABI require intensive auditory, speech and language rehabilitation and training after the surgical intervention.

 Professional advice, counseling and psychological support must be provided to parents of children with HI.
 Their compliance with the child’s use of hearing aids, provision of adequate language stimuli and participation in parent support groups should be encouraged.
-Advice on school accommodations such as classroom seating arrangement and attendance at various medical reviews should be given.
+Advice on school accommodations, such as classroom seating arrangement, and regular reviews of the child’s hearing status should be given.

 Ear, Nose and Throat (ENT) Departments of HA, and Audiological services of CAS and SHS of DH provide diagnostic assessment for children with HI.

 HA offers medical and surgical interventions for children with HI.
-Since 1995, three cochlear implantation centres have been established including at Queen Mary Hospital, Prince of Wales Hospital and Queen Elizabeth Hospital.
+Since 1995, three cochlear implantation centres have been established in Queen Mary Hospital, Prince of Wales Hospital and Queen Elizabeth Hospital, respectively.
 In current practice, the age for paediatric cochlear implantation is around 1 year old.
 Hearing aids and assistive listening devices can be obtained through the Education Bureau (EDB) or the private sector.
 Auditory and speech training is available in speech therapy clinics under HA, EDB, non-governmental organizations and the private sector.

-In Hong Kong, there are early educational training centres and two special child care centres to provide pre-school habilitation training for children with HI and their parents.
-They provide intensive auditory and speech training, and children are encouraged to practice their speech and communication skills into daily experience through various activities.
-Integrated programmes in child care centres as well as special child care centres for children with disabilities are also provided with additional resources to help children with HI.
+In Hong Kong, there are early educational training centres and special childcare centres, which provide pre-school habilitation training for children with HI and their parents.
+They emphasize on intensive auditory and speech training, and children are encouraged to practise their speech and communication skills through various activities.
+Moreover, integrated programmes in child care centres, as well as special child care centres for children with disabilities, are also provided with additional resources to help children with HI.

 Lutheran School for the Deaf is the only special school for hearing-impaired school-aged children in Hong Kong today.
-Mainstream curriculum is implemented in this school with special educational support from teachers.
-Total communication method is applied with emphasis on a balanced development in spoken, sign and written language.
+It adopts the mainstream curriculum with special educational adjustments and support from teachers based on the students’ need and achievement.
+Total communication method is applied to create a barrier-free environment in order to facilitate a balanced development in spoken, sign and written language.
 There are also continual auditory and speech training at the school.

-The use of sign language together with oral language is believed to enable the children with severe HI to be better able to attain their full cognitive, linguistic and social potentials.
+The use of sign language together with oral language is believed to enable the children with significant HI to be better able to attain their full cognitive, linguistic and social potentials

-Since 2006 the Centre for Sign Linguistics and Deaf Studies in the Chinese University of Hong Kong has offered “Sign Bilingualism and Co-enrollment in Deaf Education Programme” which promotes simultaneous learning sign language and oral language.
+Since 2006, the Centre for Sign Linguistics and Deaf Studies in the Chinese University of Hong Kong has introduced “Sign Bilingualism and Co-enrollment in Deaf Education Programme” which promotes simultaneous acquisition of sign language and oral language.
 Besides “Sign language classes for babies”, the Centre provides “Sign bilingual Chinese reading classes” and “Parents signing classes”.
 The Centre partners with kindergartens, primary and secondary schools to deliver this educational programme in the school setting.

-Parent resource centres, support groups and parent training programmes are organized by a wide variety of institutions including government and non-governmental organisations, including The Hong Kong Society for the Deaf, HA cochlear implant centres, special schools and CAS of DH.
+Parent resource centres, support groups and parent training programmes are provided by a wide variety of institutions including both government and non-governmental organisations, such as The Hong Kong Society for the Deaf, HA cochlear implant centres, special schools and CAS of DH, etc.

-Prognosis is dependent on the degree of HI, age of onset and diagnosis, age at which amplification is introduced, developmental characteristics of the child, psychosocial factors and educational experience.
-Early diagnosis and timely intervention are key factors for favorable outcome.
+Prognosis is dependent on the degree of HI, age of onset and diagnosis, age at which amplification is introduced, developmental characteristics of the child, psychosocial factors and educational experience, etc. Early diagnosis and timely intervention are key factors for a favorable outcome.